CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 spine02         80                      576                             2880                            M.2 (S42) 3ME3          Thu Oct 31 00:15:06 2019
 ```

 This output indicates that the one drive found of this type, on the *spine02* switch, is in a good state overall with 80% of its PE cycles remaining.

-Use the `around` option to view this information around a particular time in the past.
+{{</expand>}}

 ### View Disk Storage After BTRFS Allocation Networkwide